Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

 \subsection{Structure of Mixed Admissible Categorifications}

 In a lower admissible categorification, i.e., when $n = r$, the object $\UU = \Delta(\ubempty,\ubempty)$ is a tilting object, while in an upper admissible categorification, $\UU$ is a projective object.
 In the general mixed admissible case, $\UU$ is neither tilting nor projective, but it behaves like a ``mixed'' tilting-projective object -- a \textit{weak tilting object}, which we define in this subsection.
-The theory of weak tilting objects is well-behaved enough, e.g., they have no higher self-extensions and can be inductively constructed from the categorification functors, for us to generalize \cite[Theorem 5.1]{losev_webster} to our setting.
-These weak tilting objects will be the tilting objects in a coarser fully stratified structure on $\cC$, which we call the \textit{weak stratification}.
+Weak tilting objects are well-behaved enough, e.g., they have no self-extensions and can be inductively constructed from the categorification functors, for us to generalize \cite[Theorem 5.1]{losev_webster} to our setting.
+These weak tilting objects are constructed as the tilting objects with respect to a coarser fully stratified structure on $\cC$, which we call the \textit{weak stratification}.
 The categorical splitting construction will feature heavily throughout this subsection -- we will exploit the fact that, when $p^\bullet + q^\bullet = 0$, the weak stratification is the same as the default highest weight structure on $\cC$.

-Before proceeding, we invite the reader to revisit Subsection \ref{subsec:restricted_multi_fock} for a reminder on notation that we will use throughout this section.
+Before proceeding, we invite the reader to revisit Subsection \ref{subsec:restricted_multi_fock} for a reminder on notation.